Nile C. Kinnick High School

 Nile C. Kinnick High School is a U.S. military-operated school that originally opened in Yokohama, Japan in 1946 during the occupation after World War II.
-The school later moved to US Fleet Activities Yokosuka, Japan in 1971, but kept the Yo-Hi Red Devils mascot to honor the schools beginnings.
-The school was named after Nile Clarke Kinnick, Jr. in 1990.
+The school later moved to US Fleet Activities Yokosuka, Japan in 1971, but kept the Yo-Hi Red Devils mascot to honor the school's beginnings.

+The school was formally named after Nile Clarke Kinnick Jr. in 1990, though the name had been in use for decades prior.
 Kinnick High School usually has around 600 students and is about 45 km from Tokyo.

-Tony San Nicolas, center, varsity head volleyball coach for the Nile C. Kinnick Red Devils, discusses tactics with players during practice in the Nile C. Kinnick gym at Commander Fleet Activities Yokosuka, Japan.
-August 27, 2013.